-Involves implementation of existing draft City plan for Construction and Demolition Waste to ensure 100% of debris is captured and repurposed.
-Also involves the expansion of the plan to require sustainable designs in new building approval processes.
+This action involves the implementation of existing draft City plan for Construction and Demolition Waste to ensure 100% of debris is captured and repurposed.
+This includes expanding the plan to require sustainable designs in new building approval processes.

-Vision Statement for Sustainable Materials in New and Existing Developments
+Vision for Requiring Sustainable Materials in New and Existing Developments